Skip to Content

 Instructions

-2. In a large mixing bowl using an electric mixer, blend together the cake mix, dry pudding mix, eggs, and vegetable oil for two minutes.
+• In a large mixing bowl using an electric mixer, combine cake mix, dry pudding mix, eggs, and vegetable oil for two minutes.

-3. Using a small cookie scoop, fill the parchment paper liners halfway with the cake batter.
+• Using a small cookie scoop, fill the parchment paper liners with a small amount of batter until the liner is halfway full.

-4. Bake for 15-17 minutes until the lemon blossoms are golden brown, rotating the pans halfway through cooking.
+• Bake for 15-17 minutes until the lemon blossoms reach the golden brown stage and a toothpick inserted into the center comes out clean, rotating the pans halfway through cooking.

-5. While the lemon blossoms are baking, make the lemon glaze by stirring together all the glaze ingredients until smooth.
+• While the lemon blossoms are baking, make the lemon glaze by stirring together all the glaze ingredients in a large bowl until smooth.

-6. Remove the lemon blossoms from the parchment paper liners and dip each one into the glaze.
-Place onto a baking rack to cool completely.
+• Remove the lemon blossoms from the parchment paper liners and dip each one into the glaze.
+Place onto wire racks to cool until they reach room temperature.

 Notes